 Overall during these years, I logged more than 350 expedition cruises, as leader to East- and West Greenland, the Canadian high Arctic, Franz Josef Land, Novaya Zemlya, the Geographical North Pole, Antarctica, South Georgia, the Falklands, the sub-Antarctic Islands of New Zealand and many islands along the Atlantic Ridge.
 In addition, I spent a year in the Falkland Islands to observe and photograph the sea birds.

 In 2000, on an icebreaker to the Geographical North Pole, I encountered the northern-most Polar Bear ever observed.
 In 2014, I timed the longest dive ever recorded of a Polar Bear, as part of his stalking a bearded seal strategy—a remarkable “aquatic stalk.”

 Each late fall, I lead groups to the Polar Bears on the tundra at Hudson Bay, Canada, which is unique because the normally independent bears, congregate awaiting the ice on the bay.
 I must admit that the best adventure is to be in the ice, binoculars in hand, navigation charts at the ready, scanning for bears in the high Arctic!

 My photography appears in magazines and books, and textbook covers.
 Also, I authored four photo books on the polar regions.—one is about the Polar Bears of Spitsbergen.
-My books include: Polar Odyssey ©2000, Polar Impressions ©2005, Polar Bears of Spitsbergen/Svalbard ©2005, and Around the World off the Beaten Track, ©1996.
+My books include: Around the World off the Beaten Track ©1996; Polar Odyssey ©2000; Polar Impressions ©2005; Polar Bears of Spitsbergen/Svalbard ©2005; and my latest book THE FUTURE POLAR BEAR, The impact of the Vanishing Sea Ice on an Arctic Ecosystem ©2019